openbabel/documentation/Command-line_tools/Rosetta.rst

   3016 0.978873
   10 molecules converted

-The Tanimoto coefficient comes second, rather than first as requested and is not formtted to two decimal places, but the information is still there.
+The Tanimoto coefficient comes second, rather than first as requested and is not formatted to two decimal places, but the information is still there.

 Depict a compound as an image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~